 The most common type of travel addict is the “digital nomad.”
 These individuals have a strong need to explore and discover, and they use technology to make money while they travel.
 They often have a strong desire to find themselves and seek new experiences.

-Other types of travel addicts include the “adventure seeker,” who is driven by the need for thrills and excitement, and the “escape artist,” who is looking to escape from the stresses of everyday life.
+Other types of travel addicts include the “adventure seeker,” driven by the need for thrills and excitement, and the “escape artist,” looking to escape from the stresses of everyday life.

 The Reality of Being Addicted to Travel